22 Successful Newsletters Making Money In 2023

 Email newsletters are a great way to connect with customers and potential customers.
 It’s a newsletter’s job to inform, persuade, and sell to your audience.

 Here are some real life success stories of starting a newsletter:

 1. MarketBeat ($25.6M/year)

-Matt Paulson (from Sioux Falls, South Dakota, USA) started MarketBeat almost 12 years ago.
+Matt Paulson (from Sioux Falls, South Dakota, USA) started MarketBeat over 12 years ago.

 My name is Matt Paulson and I’m the founder of MarketBeat, a financial media company that empowers individual stock investors to make better trading decisions by providing objective financial information and real-time market data.